crowdsecurity/crowdsec/docs/write_configurations/whitelist.md

     - "10.0.0.0/8"
     - "172.16.0.0/12"
   expression:
-  #beware, this one will work *only* if you enabled the reverse dns enrichment postoverflow parser
+  #beware, this one will work *only* if you enabled the reverse dns (crowdsecurity/rdns) enrichment postoverflow parser
     - evt.Enriched.reverse_dns endsWith ".mycoolorg.com."
-  #this one will work *only* if you enabled the geoip enrichment parser
+  #this one will work *only* if you enabled the geoip (crowdsecurity/geoip-enrich) enrichment parser
     - evt.Enriched.IsoCode == 'FR'
 ```

 # Whitelists in parsing

-When a whitelist is present in parsing `/etc/crowdsec/config/parsers/...`, it means that the event will be discarded before being poured to any bucket.
+When a whitelist is present in parsing `/etc/crowdsec/config/parsers/...`, it will be checked/discarded before being poured to any bucket.
 These whitelists intentionally generate no logs and are useful to discard noisy false positive sources.

 ## Whitelist by ip

 Let's assume we have a setup with a `crowdsecurity/nginx` collection enabled and no whitelists.